 - Don’t use a vertical mower unless you absolutely have to.
 In addition to pulling out thatch, a vertical mower may pull out the roots of your grass.

-By May, your lawn should be regulating and the problem spots will become apparent.
+By May, your lawn should be returning to normal and the problem spots will become apparent.
 Now is the time for some targeted spring lawn treatment.
 While fall is the best time to overseed lawns in colder climates like the Midwest, you should be able to successfully overseed patchy areas in your yard in late April and early May.
 If the majority of your lawn is free of overseed, continue mowing it.

 - Do check with a lawn care specialist, who can help you determine what kind of seed is best for your problem areas.